-You can extend the functionality and capacity of the base ArcGIS Enterprise deployment with additional servers.
-Adding more server machines, be they on-premises or in the cloud, to your ArcGIS Enterprise deployment will help you make the most of the ArcGIS Server licensing roles.
+You can extend the functionality and capacity of the base ArcGIS Enterprise deployment with server roles.
+Adding server machines on premises or in the cloud to your ArcGIS Enterprise deployment will help you make the most of the ArcGIS Server licensing roles.

 ArcGIS GIS Server

 In the base ArcGIS Enterprise deployment, ArcGIS GIS Server acts in two distinct capacities:

 - The hosting server that supports the overall Web GIS infrastructure.

 - A general purpose GIS Server, where services can be published that reference your own data sources, such as geodatabases.